 Halogen lamps of any type are not permitted in the residence halls.

 A ceiling clearance of 18 inches for sprinklered buildings and 24 inches for non-sprinklered buildings is required at all times.
 Posters, pictures, and other decorations must not be placed around side-mounted sprinkler heads or smoke detectors.

 Only 10 percent of wall space may be covered with combustible decorative materials (posters, pictures, papers, textiles, etc.).
 No combustible decorative materials may be placed on a wall within 2 cinderblocks of the ceiling or 10 inches in buildings with drywall/stucco walls.

-There is no limit to the amount of non-combustible materials permitted on a wall; however, situations deemed to be unsafe may require removal at the discretion of the Housing and Residence Life staff.
+There is no limit to the amount of non-combustible materials permitted on a wall; however, situations deemed to be unsafe may require removal at the discretion of the Housing Services and Residential Well-being staff.
 Proof of flame resistance may be requested during a fire inspection.

 Flags and tapestries have to be hung flush on the wall.
 If the residents have bunk beds, flags can also be hung on the bedframe.
 They cannot be used for curtains.